 Habitat: Alchemilla vulgaris is widespread in Britain and Ireland but can also be found throughout mainland Europe.

 The plant can be found on roadsides, grasslands (usually unfertilized), banks and mountain slopes.

 Alchemilla mollis, which is also known by the common English name “lady’s mantle”, is very similar but a little larger.
 Alchemilla mollis is a popular garden plant.

 Description: Lady’s mantle is perennial herbaceous plant belonging to the rose family (Rosaceae).
 The plant has an erect stem and kidney-shaped lower leaves attached on slender stalks.

 The upper leaves are similar in shape.
 All parts of the plant are covered with soft hairs.

 The plant blooms from June through to September and the flowers are very small, numerous and yellow-green.

 Plant Parts Used: The whole above-ground parts of the plant are used in herbal medicine.

-The herb is gathered during the summer months when the it is in bloom and then dried for later use in tinctures and extracts.
+The herb is gathered during the summer months when it is in bloom and then dried for later use in tinctures and extracts.

 Alpine lady’s-mantle (Alchemilla alpina) can be used in the same way for the same health concerns as Alchemilla vulgaris.
-Some believe that Alchemilla alpina has stronger medicinal effect, but this has not be proven.
+Some believe that Alchemilla alpina has a stronger medicinal effect, but this has not be proven.